pdeemea/CSO-Toolkit/README.md

-# Test
+# CSO Toolkit

-First Repo Test
-This is a testo for code sharing , docs or anything related to CSO EMEA Team
+This is the repository for sharing the code written by the members of Pivotal CSO team to support the customer operations with Greenplum and HAWQ